AyloSrd/signals-for-react/README.md

 ```
 This HOC uses internally `useOrbit`, so it follows all the rules and caveats.
 ## Monitoring Signals' Effects
-We may want subscribe to some signals' change to trigger some side effect, without causing the component to rerender.
-This could be either in th optics of calling some function, or to get a value derived from others.
+SFR provides two hooks that serve similar purposes to React's `useEffect` and `useMemo`.

-`SFR` comes with two hooks for that matters, which resemble to React's `useEffect` and `useMemo`.
+These hooks allow you to manage side effects and memoize derived values within the Signals framework, similar to how you would use React's `useEffect` and `useMemo`hooks in a React application.

 ### useSignalEffect
 Just like React's `useEffect`, `useSignalEffect` takes a callback function and a dependencies' array consituted of only signals to observe; the callback will be executed whenever any of the signals updates; differently from the React hook, it passes the previous values to the callback (like `componentDidUpdate`); also, it doesn't take any clean up function;